dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

+# Minimal dCache Installation Guide

- dCache mission is to provide a system for storing and retrieving huge amounts of data, distributed among a large number of heterogeneous server nodes, under a single virtual filesystem tree with a variety of standard access methods.
+The dCache mission is to provide a system for storing and retrieving huge amounts of data, distributed among a large number of heterogeneous server nodes, under a single virtual filesystem tree with a variety of standard access methods.

 ### Minimum System Requirements

 #### Software:
 - OpenJDK 11
  > yum install java-11-openjdk
  >